WarycoeDev/sonara/README.md

 * Flutter SDK
 * Dart SDK
-* Android Studio or the required Android development tools
+* Android Studio or the required Android development tools for Android development
 * An Android device/emulator for Android development
+* `mpv` and `libmpv-dev` for Linux

 ### Clone the repository